-Post-punk (“dark art-wave”) in the Croatian Capital City (1981-85)
+Postpunk (Dark Wave) in the Croatian Capital City (1981-85)

-The entire movement bore similarities with the cultural happenings that were emerging across the globe at the time.
-In a way, the scene was not all that different from the scenes in New Zealand, Brasil, Poland or say Iceland.
+Interesting pocket sized “scenes” were appearing in urban areas (Ljubljana, Rijeka, Novi Sad, Beograd, Sarajevo, Skopje etc.) across Yugoslavia.
+The entire movement bore similarities with the cultural happenings that were emerging around the globe at the time.
+In a way, it was not all that different from the semi-isolated variations found in New Zealand, Iceland, Brasil or Poland.

 Were new-wave generations generally more successful in channeling their creative energy through synergy of (popular) music and visual art than generations before or after them?

 Probably not so much, but it was undeniably vibrant, site specific art, and in retrospect, funny enough, even more interesting than it might have seemed the first time around.